 Annual backlog projects are a subset of backlog projects.
+Annual backlog projects meet the definition of backlog and have an annual funding component, or set aside funds for a general project category.
 They address a general category of infrastructure to support existing infrastructure conformance with an accepted industry standard or state of good repair.
 The City sets aside annual funding to address these needs, which are typically incremental or citywide improvements.
 The precise project locations are generally unknown during the budgeting process.